phalcon-orphanage/docs/en/cache.md

 If you wish to clear all the keys, you can call the `clear()` method.
 The method returns `true` on success and `false` on failure.

-## Cache Factory
+## Factory
 ### `newInstance`
-We can easily create a `Phalcon\Cache` class using the `new` keyword.
-However Phalcon offers the `Phalcon\Cache\CacheFactory` class, so that developers can easily instantiate cache objects.
-The factory will accept a `Phalcon\Cache\AdapterFactory` object which will in turn be used to instantiate the necessary Cache class with the selected adapter and options.
-The factory always returns a new instance of `Phalcon\Cache`.
+We can easily create a [Phalcon\Cache][cache-cache] class using the `new` keyword.
+However Phalcon offers the [Phalcon\Cache\CacheFactory][cache-cachefactory] class, so that developers can easily instantiate cache objects.
+The factory will accept a [Phalcon\Cache\AdapterFactory][cache-adapterfactory] object which will in turn be used to instantiate the necessary Cache class with the selected adapter and options.
+The factory always returns a new instance of [Phalcon\Cache][cache-cache].

 The example below shows how you can create a cache object using the `Apcu` adapter and `Json` serializer: